Gateway Unlike Other Military Schools

 Every Friday afternoon, all cadets receive applause for advancements in academics as well as rank.
 On monthly parent visit events, our Color Guard drill and ceremony present a spectacular marching and rifle team exhibition.

 Please take a minute right now to fill in our online inquiry form or call us.
 We look forward to talking to you.
-Our military school program has open enrollment, year-round.
+Our military school has open enrollment, year-round.
 Should your son be a good fit for our program, he can get started right away.
 Our self-paced, teacher-directed school program is designed to be flexible and allow your son to get caught up or even to get ahead.